-As with most MS symptoms, the sensation is different for each person.
-Pain may be felt under your rib cage, or show up anywhere between your neck and waistline.
-The feeling can be dull and achy, sharp, or burning.
+Like most symptoms of MS, the feeling is different for each person.
+You might have pain under your rib cage or anywhere between your neck and waistline.
+It can be dull and achy, sharp, or burning.
 It can last a few seconds to a few hours, and in rare cases, a few days.

-Your doctor will most likely give you an MRI to rule out other things like gallbladder or lung disease.
-MS hug can also occur in people with other rib and spinal cord conditions.
+Your doctor will most likely give you an MRI to look for other things, like gallbladder or lung disease.
+MS hug can also happen to people with other rib and spinal cord conditions.

-Treatment and therapy
+Treatment and Therapy